 - All throat problems are cured

-- Helps Stimulating and balances the thyroid.
+- It helps Stimulating and balances the thyroid.
 Thus prevent thyroid issues.

-- Very useful in asthma problem and alternative respiratory diseases.
+- Very useful in asthma problems and alternative respiratory diseases.

 - Improve lisping problems in children.